 Golf—or at least a golf course—turns out not to be a good walk spoiled, but the best walk so far of the ones I’ve done daily around the area of Kaiser Moanalua hospital in Honolulu.
-The hospital sits on a crest of the Moanalua valley, and from some windows, if you look makai (toward the sea), you can catch a glimpse of blue.
+The hospital sits on a crest of the mouth of Moanalua valley, and from some windows, if you look makai (toward the sea), you can catch a glimpse of blue.
 Dick’s room looks mauka (toward the mountains) and out the large window, eucalyptus trees with their lovely peeling bark reveal green the color of a young gecko.

 Beyond the trees I can see the pink edifice that is Tripler Army Medical Center majestically atop a Moanalua hill.
 You can easily see it when taking off or descending in a jet from Honolulu International Airport.
 I often forget its name and have to ask Dick.
 Now I’ve got it.
 I doubt that I’ll forget it.